ryanamannion/pcgs_scraper/README.md

 1. Clone the repository to the directory of your choice with `$ git clone https://github.com/ryanamannion/pcgs_prices.git`

-2. Navigate to the pcgs_prices subdirectory
+2. Navigate to the pcgs_scraper subdirectory

 3. If you are using a venv or other environment, activate it